Cord-cutting service FuboTV is coming to the NYSE: Here’s what to know

 The offering comes as cable-TV subscribers are ditching traditional bundles in record numbers.
 Cord-cutting was already an accelerating trend before the coronavirus pandemic, but the loss of live sports during the first few months of the COVID-19 outbreak caused additional headaches for legacy cable providers.

-FuboTV, which offers more than 100 channels and packages starting at $65 a month, is one of a number of less expensive (albeit less less expensive) cable-like alternatives that have emerged in the last five years, including live-TV offerings from major players such as YouTube and Hulu.
+FuboTV, which offers more than 100 channels and packages starting at $65 a month, is one of a number of less expensive (albeit less less expensive than they used to be) cable-like alternatives that have emerged in the last five years, including live-TV offerings from major players such as YouTube and Hulu.